NetApp/eseries-perf-analyzer-plugin-beegfs/README.md

 #### Initially configuring and starting the plugin:
 1. In the `plugins/beegfs_monitoring/beegfs_mon/beegfs-mon.conf` file, update the `sysMgmtdHost` variable to point at the IP address of the BeeGFS Management server in your environment.
 2. By default, data points are retained for 4 weeks before being dropped by the database.
-This value is configurable via the 'dbRetentionDuration' variable.
+This value is configurable via the `dbRetentionDuration` variable.
 Valid values are described in the config file in the section describing this variable.
 (See NOTE below about changing this after first-boot)
 3. To build/start the plugin, navigate to the root directory of the E-Series Performance Analyzer and use one of the following commands:
     * If the E-Series Performance Analyzer is already running use: `make restart`.
     * If the E-Series Performance Analyzer is stopped or this is the first time starting it use: `make run`.